tytydraco/yessleep/out/I_Dont_Care_if_The_Mirthful_Maidens_Sounds_Like_the_Title_of_a_1920sEra_Softcore_Porn_FilmThose_Bitches_Are_Horrifying.md

-Naturally, I spoke no more of the Mirthful Maidens to Gina…until I arrived home from grocery shopping one Saturday and found eight of them in our living room.
+Naturally, I spoke no more of the Mirthful Maidens to Gina…until I arrived home from grocery shopping one Saturday and found six of them in our living room.